Chapter One: Come Go With Me

 “We’ll know for sure if the next of kin I.D.’s the body.”

 “The mother,” I stated.
-I thought of the black muck covering the foot under the tarp.
-How horrible to have to see someone you loved in that condition.
+I flashed back to the foot peaking out from under the tarp.
+How horrible to have to see someone you love in that condition.
 Dom looked at me keenly, reading my mind, in that way which most good detectives have.

 “They’ll clean her up first.”